-During the year ended June 30, 2020, capital equipment purchases of \$517,263 were made.
-Asset Under Construction reflects the design phase of the flood mitigation system.
+During the year ended June 30, 2021, capital asset additions totaled \$1,039,808.
+Asset Under Construction reflects the design phase and construction progress for the flood mitigation system.

 More detailed information about the capital assets can be found in Note 4 of the accompanying financial statements.